jepusto/clubSandwich/cran-comments.md

 Maintainer: 'James Pustejovsky <jepusto@gmail.com>'

 New submission
-Version contains leading zeroes (0.2.0000)
-Possibly mis-spelled words in DESCRIPTION

-  This is the initial release and a new submission to CRAN.
+  This is a new submission to CRAN.
 I have reviewed and agree to the CRAN submission policies.

+Possibly mis-spelled words in DESCRIPTION:
+  Hotelling's (13:29)
+  Satterthwaite (12:5)
+  covariance (10:5)

   All of the identified words are spelled correctly.